sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 *In this section we will describe how to get a User Interface account.*

-The User Interface (UI) account will provide you with the environment to interact with the Grid.
-You have to login to a UI) machine in order to submit your jobs to the grid.
-To get this account, there are two options:
+The User Interface (UI) account will provide you with the environment to interact with the grid.
+It is your access point to the grid.
+You login to a UI machine via SSH.
+On this computer you can, amongst others, do the following things: access Grid resources, create proxies, submit jobs, compile programs or prototype your application.
+For debugging purposes it is good to know that the environment of a user interface is similar to a grid worker node thus if your code runs on the user interface it will most likely run on a grid worker node.

+To get this UI account, there are two options:

 * If you work in Life Sciences sector and your local institutional cluster is part of the :ref:`lsg` (see :ref:`lsg-clusters`), then you can get an account to the local user interface.
 Please send your request to your Designated Site Admin (see :ref:`local contacts <lsg-dsa>`) or contact us at helpdesk@surfsara.nl.